christophpickl/gadsu/notes/HOWTO_RELEASE.md

 $
 ```

-# Current Workaround

-* Pull changes made by the release script into your local gadsu repository
-* Manually create a tag (e.g.: `v1.4.0`) from the release commit with message: "[Auto-Release] current release version: 1.4.0"
-* Push this tag to github, so you can start drafting a new release afterwards
-* Reason: this is due to a bug in the current release script (somehow git tagging does not work...)

 # Postdoings

 * Make a backup of local `~/.gadsu` folder
 * Start the APP and JAR (and EXE if possible), and verify functionality via smoke tests
     * If there was an error, fix it, and create new x.x.1 bugfix version
 * Pull changes from remote git repo to local
-* Copy the released artifacts to the local __Gadsu/Releases directory
+* Copy the 3 released artifacts in $BUILD_DIR/release_artifacts to the local __Gadsu/Releases/v1.x.0 directory

 ## GitHub Release